 - The shapes on the vehicles become more similar.

-- The driving conditions change, making it more difficult to find the target shape.
+- The driving conditions change, making it more difficult to find the target shape and avoid hazards.
+As on the actual road, speed must be reduced to perform accurately as the conditions change (time of day, and weather).

 - The backgrounds become more complex and distracting as you move from the desert to the suburbs, and finally to the bustling city.